mrhaffner/in_the_news/README.md

 $ airflow webserver -D
 ```

-Visit to http://localhost:8080 in your web browser and login to use the UI and start the DAG.
+Visit http://localhost:8080 in your web browser and login to use the UI and start the DAG.

 Run the tests: